Today's Articles

 Madgett attended Virginia State College (now Virginia State University) in Ettrick, graduating in 1945 with a Bachelor of Arts degree.
 She married, moved to Detroit, worked for the Michigan Chronicle, and gave birth to a daughter, Jill, in 1947.

-She also became a teacher in the Detroit public schools and, under her married name Naomi Long Madgett, began to make a name for herself as a poet and a teacher.
+She also became a teacher in the Detroit public schools and, under her married name, Naomi Long Madgett began to make a name for herself as a poet and a teacher.
 In the 1960s, she taught the first Black literary course in Detroit public schools.
 In 1968, she became a teacher in creative writing and Black literature at Eastern Michigan University until she retired in 1984.
 During those years (the 1970s), Madgett took over Lotus Press, turning it into a leading poetry publisher by blacks, including Dudley Randall, Gayl Jones, Ray Fleming, and Paulette White.
 Lotus has published over 75 titles and is credited with giving voice to a generation of Black poets.

 Some of her works include: "Sarah Street" (St. Louis), "A Negro In New York," "Fifth Street Exit: Richmond," "We were grown before we guessed/the wonder that those summers meant," "Midway," from the 1956 collection "One and the Many," "Mighty mountains loom before me, “I won't stop now."
 Madgett's work, whether as a teacher, writer, or editor, balances a love of self-expression with a powerful social conscience.
-In 2015 her Lotus Press merged with Dudley Randall's Broadside Press to form Broadside Lotus Press.
+In 2015, Lotus Press merged with Dudley Randall's Broadside Press to form Broadside Lotus Press.

 To be a Writer